 Many months later Arielle and one of Carl’s friends, became friends.
 They consoled each and took solace in each other’s company.
 Somehow they let their hearts, let go of Carl and they found each other.

-Richard (Rich) is cute, kind, lovely, tolerant of Arielle’s brash American personality, funny, smart, compassionate and in the last month he has become Arielle’s “Arielle.”
+Richard (Rich) is cute, kind, lovely, so very tolerant of Arielle’s brash American personality!
+He is funny, smart, compassionate and in the last month he has become Arielle’s, “Arielle.”
 He is by her side, every step of the way with his chin up, and a brave, positive attitude!
 And I know he will care for her and love her even when she’s bald and even more cranky than usual.

 Arielle’s story will, thank God, have a much different ending, but isn’t it ironic how life keeps giving you the same lesson over and over until you learn it.
 In my case, I believe life is trying to tell me to love and cherish my family and friends every minute of every day and never, ever take them for granted!

 I try my best to honor that lesson.